SimonCropp/Argon/docs/Serializer/SerializeRawJson.md

 # Serialize Raw JSON value

-This sample uses `Argon.Linq.JRaw` properties to serialize JSON with raw content.
+This sample uses `Argon.JRaw` properties to serialize JSON with raw content.

 <!-- snippet: SerializeRawJsonTypes -->
 <a id='snippet-serializerawjsontypes'></a>